30 Basic Accounting Terms, Acronyms and Abbreviations Students Should Know

 Bonds and coupons (B&C) definition: A bond is a form of debt investment and is considered a fixed income security.
 An investor, whether an individual, company, municipality or government, loans money to an entity with the promise of receiving their money back plus interest.
 The “coupon” is the annual interest rate paid on a bond.

 Now that you have the basic accounting terms and acronyms down, you’re ready to start on your path to enter the field.
 Start planning by checking out our article, “Your Step-by-Step Guide on How to Become an Accountant”.

 EDITOR’S NOTE: This article was originally published in February, 2013.
-It has since been updated to include information relevant to 2017.
+It has since been updated.